okv627/KardiaFlow/notebooks/README.md

 ## Validation

 All data quality checks are handled by a single, lightweight test script: `99_smoke_checks.py`.
-It runs structured **smoke tests** across Bronze, Silver, and Gold layers with no external dependencies.
+It runs structured smoke tests across Bronze, Silver, and Gold layers with no external dependencies.

 - **Bronze:** Verifies row count > 0, primary key is non-null and unique, and optionally checks `_ingest_ts` freshness
 - **Silver:** Asserts that required columns exist (contract tests)
 - **Gold:** Ensures key columns like `patient_id` and `avg_score` are not null
-- **Results:** All checks are logged with status, metric name, and value to a persistent Delta table (`kardia_validation.smoke_results`) for visibility, auditability, and dashboard integration
+- **Results:** All checks are logged with status, metric name, and value to a persistent Delta table (`kardia_validation.smoke_results`)

 ---